SCPDOS/DOS/docs/OEMINIT.md

 is concerned, the pointer returned by the last driver in the chain will be used to denote the end of the driver allocation space.

-Please note that all drivers must be flat binary files and that whilst you may have CODE and DATA segments, please return in INIT the pointer to the first byte that is no longer needed by the allocation.
+Please note that drivers may be flat binaries or .EXE files.
+Upon completing INIT please return in INIT the pointer to the first byte that is no longer needed by the allocation.
-Drivers are NOT bound by the 64Kb limit that .COM files are bounded by.
+Flat binary drivers are NOT bound by the 64Kb limit that .COM files are bounded by.

 Order of OEMINIT and SYSINIT interplay
 O1) OEMRELOC - Load and relocate DOS to its final resting place.